-- Specific analyses of CURE data can be proposed by any investigator participating in CURE who has entered at least 50 baseline data sets and corresponding follow up data sets (number is subject to annual review by ISC, Annex 1). - The proposal should be sent to the CURE Office (cureoffice@urtikaria.net) and if all formal criteria are fulfilled, the proposal will put forward for consideration by the ISC. - The analyses will be overseen by the ISC or by an appointed investigator(s) and carried out by an ISC member or an appointed investigator(s) / biostatistician(s). - It is the responsibility of the ISC to approve the use of global data for publications and to collectively agree on the interpretation of data analyses, where relevant. - If a publication results from data analyses of global data of patients with chronic urticaria, the following general rules for co-authorship of the CURE centers apply: - The number of co-authorships for each center is not limited but based on the number of data sets and whether the ICMJE criteria are met. - If equal or more than 50 baseline data sets and/or corresponding follow up data sets were entered, the respective center is automatically asked for coauthorship (one co-author).
+- Specific analyses of CURE data can be proposed by any investigator participating in CURE who has entered at least 50 baseline data sets and corresponding follow up data sets (number is subject to annual review by ISC, Annex 1). - The proposal should be sent to the CURE Office (cureoffice@urtikaria.net) and if all formal criteria are fulfilled, the proposal will put forward for consideration by the ISC. - The analyses will be overseen by the ISC or by an appointed investigator(s) and carried out by an ISC member or an appointed investigator(s) / biostatistician(s). - It is the responsibility of the ISC to approve the use of global data for publications and to collectively agree on the interpretation of data analyses, where relevant. - If a publication results from data analyses of global data of patients with chronic urticaria, the following general rules for co-authorship of the CURE centers apply: - The number of co-authorships for each center is based on the number of data sets and whether the ICMJE criteria are met.
+Furthermore, the data sets must fulfill the specific requirements of the analysis (e.g. pertaining to adult participants, individuals with CSU, or other specified conditions).
+Coauthorship will be granted exclusively based on the quality and completeness of the data utilized in the analysis, rather than the total number of data entries submitted. - According to the specific requirements of the analysis, if 50 or more baseline data sets and/or corresponding follow up data sets were entered, the respective center is automatically asked for co-authorship (one co-author).
 The number of additional co-authors also depends on the number of entered patients (see table below):

-Number of data sets entered Number of Co-Authorships
+Number of data sets entered Number of Co-Authorships 100 2

-100 2

-200 3

-400 4

-800 5

-1,600 6